baetyl/baetyl/doc/us-en/tutorials/Message-synchronize-with-iothub-through-remote-module.md

 - Step 2：Select MQTT.fx as the MQTT client that used to connect to Baidu IoT Hub.
   - If connect successfully, then do the following next.
   - If connect unsuccessfully, then retry it until it connect successfully.
 More detailed contents can refer to [How to connect to Baidu IoT Hub via MQTT.fx](https://cloud.baidu.com/doc/IOT/GettingStarted.html#.E6.95.B0.E6.8D.AE.E5.9E.8B.E9.A1.B9.E7.9B.AE)。
-- Step 3：Startup OpenEdge in docker container mode, and observe the log of OpenEdge.
+- Step 3：Startup Baetyl in docker container mode, and observe the log of Baetyl.
   - If the Local Hub Module and Remote Module start successfully, then do the following next.
   - If the Local Hub Module and Remote Module start unsuccessfully, then retry `Step 3` until they start successfully.
 - Step 4：Select MQTTBOX as the MQTT client that used to connect to the Local Hub.